kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 After a brief bout of unemployment, I'll be starting a new front end web developer job this week.
 I'll be using my current skillset while ramping up on new ones...really exciting stuff!

-I went through an intense job search process to get to this point, more so than ever before.
-I learned a lot (a WHOLE lot) about the current web dev hiring process so I'll share my random thoughts on the process.
+I went through an intense job search to get to this point, more so than ever before.
+I learned a lot (a WHOLE lot) about the 2017 web dev hiring process so I'll share my random thoughts on the subject.

-<h2>A preamble...like I start all my blog posts</h2>
+<h2>A preamble...like I start all my posts</h2>
 For all the nervousness and anxiety that comes with unemployment, I knew I'd get a job sooner than later.
-I may not know everything about about front end web development but know enough so that I wouldn't be out of work for TOO long...only a month in the end.
+I may not know <em>everything</em> about front end web development but knew enough so that I wouldn't be out of work for TOO long...only a month in the end.

 But I also knew my limited experience with the currently in-demand frameworks (React, Angular, etc) meant I would have to work harder than most at finding a job.
 I'd used them in personal projects but had little on-the-job experience with them on my resum&eacute;

-<a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zach Holman's awesome <em>"Startup Interviewing Is F**cked"</em></a> article also prepared me for what I was about to go through.
-It discusses how some interviewers questions want interviewees to give perfect answers to specific tech questions, and how that's a poor indicator of whether or not someone can do the job.
+<a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zach Holman's awesome <em>"Startup Interviewing Is F**cked"</em></a> article also prepared me for what I was about to face.
+It discusses how some interviewers want interviewees to give perfect answers to specific tech questions, and how that's a poor indicator of whether or not they can do the job.

 I kept all this in mind for each interview I went on...not just startup ones.
-I also recalled memories from previous interviews I went on and some other jobs I had.

-Here's what I learned and I'll start off positive...
+And here's what I learned and I'll start off positive...

 <h2>You WILL find a front end web developer job...</h2>
 If you have front end web developer experience, you will find a front end web developer job.
 You may encounter rejections in the process, from jobs you really want and from jobs you thought you were going to get.